trappergor/cpp-docs.ru-ru/docs/mfc/reference/cmdichildwndex-class.md

     const CRect& rectSrc);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `hBmpDst`
- Дескриптор точечного рисунка назначения.
+ A handle to a destination bitmap.

  `rectDst`
- Указывает прямоугольник назначения.
+ Specifies the destination rectangle.

  `hBmpSrc`
- Дескриптор исходный точечный рисунок.
+ A handle to a source bitmap.

  `rectSrc`
- Указывает размер исходного прямоугольника.
+ Specifies the source rectangle.

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Requirementher или ему ему ему ему ему ему ему **:** afxmdichildwndex.h
+ Requirementher or him him him him him him him **:** afxmdichildwndex.h

-##  <a name="ontaskbartabthumbnailmouseactivate"></a>CMDIChildWndEx::OnTaskbarTabThumbnailMouseActivate
+##  <a name="ontaskbartabthumbnailmouseactivate"></a>  CMDIChildWndEx::OnTaskbarTabThumbnailMouseActivate
- Вызывается инфраструктурой при эскиз вкладки панели задач должен обработать сообщение WM_MOUSEACTIVATE.
+ Called by the framework when the Taskbar tab thumbnail should process the WM_MOUSEACTIVATE message.

 ```
 virtual int OnTaskbarTabThumbnailMouseActivate(